mattermost/mattermost-plugin-github/README.md

 Use `make localdeploy` to deploy the plugin to your local server.
 You will need to restart the server to get the changes.

+## Frequently Asked Questions

+### How do I connect a repository instead of an organization?

+Set up your GitHub webhook from the repository instead of the organization.
+Notifications and subscriptions will then be sent only for repositories you create webhooks for.

+The reminder and `/github todo` will still search the whole organization, but only list items assigned to you.

 ## Feedback and Feature Requests

 Feel free to create a GitHub issue or [join the GitHub Plugin channel on our community Mattermost instance](https://pre-release.mattermost.com/core/channels/github-plugin) to discuss.